 Here are a few tips to help students manage their time, avoid clutter, set goals and stay on an organized path to success.

-Set realistic goals at the beginning of the school year, and break those large goals into mini-goals.
+Set realistic goals during the school year, and break those large goals into mini-goals.
 Write these goals down on index cards and keep them in a highly visible place where you can see them every day.
 Writing down your goals makes them more concrete, and motivates you to keep working toward them.

 Wake up early enough for school to arrive well ahead of time.
 If you need 30 minutes to get up, shower and dress, pad that time by waking up at least 45 minutes prior to your departure.
 To ensure you don’t turn off your alarm clock and go back to sleep, place your clock at the far end of your room.
 This way, you actually have to get out of bed to turn it off, and you’re most likely to stay up.